-Behold an enormous-yet-intricate Rowland Emett sculpture, made of eight separate machines which come to life three times a day.
+Behold an enormous-yet-intricate Rowland Emett sculpture, made of eight separate machines which come to life.

 This incredible sculpture was the last to be constructed by much-loved British artist Rowland Emett.